Akhil378/Akhil378/README.md

 Aspiring Full-Stack Web Developer with a Passion for Learning.
 -------------------------------------------------------------------------------------------

 As a computer science student, I am passionate about full-stack web development and have gained experience by working on personal projects.
-In addition, I also have an interest in electronic music production.

 *   🌍  I'm based in India!
 I'm not sure where you're based, but I'm happy to connect with you from anywhere in the world!
 *   🖥️  See my portfolio at [Github](http://github.com/Akhil378)